pulumi/docs/content/blog/platform-engineering-devops-event-meetup-community/index.md

 ### Second In-Person Event: Boston, July 24

 Join Pulumi's founder & CEO, [Joe Duffy](https://www.linkedin.com/in/joejduffy/), and [Jamie Baldanza](https://www.linkedin.com/in/jbaldanza/), Director of DevOps at Relay Therapeutics, for the launch of our Boston meetup.
-This is a great opportunity for DevOps engineers, platform engineers, software engineers and Cloud enthusiasts to connect and share insights.
+This is a great opportunity for DevOps engineers, platform engineers, software engineers, and Cloud enthusiasts to connect and share insights.

 RSVP is required due to limited capacity.
 Secure your spot, and RSVP at the [Boston Meetup page](https://www.meetup.com/boston-pulumi-user-group/events/301985583/).

 Details for the other in-person events will be coming soon, so stay tuned for more updates at [Platform Engineering & DevOps Series](https://info.pulumi.com/platform-engineering-devops-series).